George McGinnis: Legacy

-Basketball Hall of Fame

 On April 1, 2017, it was announced that McGinnis was part of the 2017 class for the Naismith Memorial Basketball Hall of Fame, alongside Tracy McGrady, Bill Self, and Rebecca Lobo.
 He was inducted on September 8.

+Personal life

+McGinnis married Lynda Dotson in 1976, and they were together until her death in 2019.

+McGinnis's health declined in his last years, primarily due to back problems that required multiple surgeries.
+He died of heart complications at a hospital in Indianapolis, on December 14, 2023, at age 73.